 Balsamic Onion Jam

 - 4 cups sweet onion such as Vidalia or Walla Walla Sweets, divided use

 - 2 cups yellow onion

 - 2 tablespoons olive oil

 - 1 cup sliced leek white and light green parts only

 - 1 tablespoon brown sugar dark or light

 - fresh black pepper

 - Thinly slice all onions, reserving 2 cups of the sweet onions.

 - Add reserved 2 cups of sweet onions, brown sugar, and thyme.
-Reduce over low heat until vinegar is absorbed/cooked off.
+Cover the pan, and cook over low heat about 10 minutes, or until vinegar is absorbed/cooked off.
 Turn off heat and season to taste with salt and pepper.